 In order to have a transformative effect, the GEF finance provides incremental capacity to work with business, industry and governments in key supply and import markets.
 On the Demand side, this includes moving beyond commitments on the part of market leaders to expand into the mainstream of the market; specialized capacity to engage key actors such as traders; capacity to work with buyers, traders, policymakers and partner organizations on the implementation of existing commitments; comprehensive capacity to engage buyers in the emerging economy export markets that are the future to global trade; and capacity to address domestic demand.
-The Demand child project builds on a strong baseline of public and private sector commitment to changing demand towards reduced-deforestation commodities, and project activities will empower these key stakeholders to implement such commitments.
+The demand-side effort builds on a strong baseline of public and private sector commitments to change demand towards reduced-deforestation commodities, and project activities will empower these key stakeholders to implement such commitments.

 At a national level, and from a Production perspective, activities will build on the existing baseline in each geography, pushing for synergy and increased reach of existing public and private efforts.
-National efforts will be considered and expanded, focalizing their approach towards a reduced deforestation commodity production and greater land use efficiency and planning.
 Private sector efforts and commitments will be brought in coordination with other stakeholders, and policy and government efforts will be complemented by those of companies.